iris-hep/iris-hep.github.io/_codas-hep-students/2023/nhvaughan.md

     - /assets/images/codas-hep/logos/OregonState_logo.png
 ---

-### My research: Working on neutrino interactions in MINERvA and do computing stuff in DUNE.
+### My research: Working on neutrino interactions in MINERvA and computing stuff in DUNE.